rohit-vaswani/coding-interview-preparation/readme.md

 -- Understand if this is a recursive problem or not? (below section) -- Understand the problem using simpler/minimal/positive/negative example [find-median-of-2-sorted-array, first-failed-commit]
--- Write how each pass will look like [find-median-of-2-sorted-array] -- understand the flow of the problem in plain english & doing dry runs [find-median-of-2-sorted-array, LargestPalindrome, first-failed-commit]
+-- Write how each pass will look like [find-median-of-2-sorted-array] -- understand the flow of the problem in plain english & doing dry runs [find-median-of-2-sorted-array, LargestPalindrome, first-failed-commit, swap-nodes-in-pairs]
 -- Understand what exactly you need to achieve to solve this problem.
 [LargestPalindrome, first-failed-commit]

 ## Is this is a recursive problem or iterative problem